gbgabiola/100DaysOfCode/r3-log.md

 - [ ] [Sample App](http://www.example.com)
 -->

+## Day 94: May 18, Monday
+**Today's Progress**: Learning more about the foundational principles of computational thinking and stages of communicating with computers.

 ## Day 93: May 15, Friday
 **Today's Progress**: Learning more about advanced Ruby methods like map and select, and solved advanced problems.